ishapiro/joplin-chatgpt-plugin/README.md

 ### API Key Setup
 1. Get your OpenAI API key from [OpenAI Platform](https://platform.openai.com/api-keys)
-2. Open Joplin settings → Plugins → ChatGPT Integration
+2. Open Joplin settings → Plugins → ChatGPT Toolkit
 3. Enter your API key in the secure field
 4. Configure other settings as needed